spdk/spdk/scripts/perf/nvmf/README.md

   to /usr/src/local directory in order to configure NIC ports IRQ affinity.
   If custom directory is to be used, then it must be set using irq_scripts_dir option in Target and Initiator configuration sections.
+- `sysstat` package must be installed for SAR CPU utilization measurements.

 ### Optional